 6. NZ has some big trout

-More 2-3kg trout is caught per year than anywhere else in the world.
+More 2-3kg trout are caught per year than anywhere else in the world.
 Find out where you can catch yourself one in Fishing in New Zealand.

 9. The largest volcanic eruption happened here